lightuponcloud/dubstack/API.md

 **Code** : `403 Forbidden` When user has no access to bucket

 **Code** : `404 Not Found` When prefix not found

+NB: Since DELETE, COPY and MOVE operations are performed on the list of objects, it will take time for Riak CS to process many requests.
+In that case COPY, DELETE and MOVE API endpoints will set "*uncommitted*" flag to *true*.

+When list response has "*uncommitted*" flag set to true, it means the contents of the list is not up to date.